 Making an impact

-Now in her second year at UBC Sauder, Thao’s personal and professional goals are starting to crystalize.
+Now in her final year at UBC Sauder, Thao’s personal and professional goals are starting to crystalize.

 “This scholarship inspires me to do more than just get an education,” she says.
 “It has given me an opportunity I never thought I would have.
 So now I’m constantly asking myself ‘What can I do to make the most of it?’”

 For years Thao has been an active volunteer in her community, organizing fundraising events and bringing awareness to causes that are most important to her.
 Now, she is active in the co-ed fraternity Alpha Phi Omega, which is built on a foundation of volunteering and cultivating leadership.

 “Whatever I do I want to make an impact, whether it’s big or small,” she says.
 “That’s why I wanted to pursue a BCom at UBC Sauder – I felt like with business I could make a real impact on my community.”

 Among the many UBC Sauder instructors who have inspired Thao throughout her studies are Wayne Rawcliffe of the Organizational Behaviour and Human Resources Division, and Elicia Salzberg of the Law and Business Communications Group.